leeoniya/uFuzzy/README.md

 Forget "apples and oranges"; comparing text search engines is more akin to "Cars vs Planes: A Toddler's Perspective".
 However, that doesnt mean we cannot gain _some_ insight into a slice of operational behavior.
 This assessment is extremely narrow and, of course, biased towards my use cases, text corpus, and my complete expertise in operating my own library.
-It is highly probable that I'm not taking full advantage of some feature in other libraries that may significantly change the outcomes, and I welcome any PR contributions from those with deeper library knowledge than my 10min skim over a "Basic usage" example or API docs.
+It is highly probable that I'm not taking full advantage of some feature in other libraries that may significantly improve outcomes along some axis;
+I welcome improvement PRs from anyone with deeper library knowledge than afforded by my hasty 10min skim over any "Basic usage" example and README doc.

 #### Search quality